Doctoral Program

 After successful completion of the preliminary examination, degree candidates must submit a written proposal to their dissertation committee.
 The proposal describes the importance of the proposed topic, outlines the hypotheses to be evaluated, provide an overview of the relevant literature, specifies the methodology to be used, and includes a timetable for completion of the project.
 The dissertation must make a significant original contribution to the field of communication and information sciences and must demonstrate the candidate’s ability to report that research in writing in a clear, comprehensive, and scholarly manner.

-The defense of the dissertation proposal must precede the defense of the dissertation itself by at least 30 days.
+The defense of the dissertation cannot occur in the same semester as the defense of the dissertation proposal.
 Furthermore, the student must submit the proposal, and later the dissertation, to the Dissertation Committee at least 14 days prior to the defense.
 After the proposal has been circulated among the members, the student’s dissertation committee meets for the student’s oral defense of the proposal.
 The candidate must complete the dissertation within seven years of the date of admission to the doctoral program.

 Final Exam